Trump casts his ballot in Florida, braces for marathon weekend of rallies 10 days before election

 LIVE UPDATES: TRUMP, BIDEN CAMPAIGNS MOVE INTO FINAL STRETCH AFTER DEBATE

-Trump switched his official residence to his private club at Mar-a-Lago from New York last year, after complaining that politicians in his home state have treated him unfairly.
+Trump switched his official residence last year to his private club at Mar-a-Lago from New York, after complaining that politicians in his home state have treated him unfairly.

 Trump cast absentee ballots during the presidential primary in March and again in the primary election in August.